Efficient Implementation of Relativistic Coupled Cluster Linear Response Theory in Combination with Perturbation Sensitive Natural Spinors and Cholesky Decomposition Treatment of Two-electron Integrals: Conclusion

 \section{Conclusion}

 In this work, we present an efficient implementation of a low-cost linear-response coupled-cluster singles and doubles (LR-CCSD) method based on the X2CAMF and X2CMP Hamiltonians for the calculation of static and frequency-dependent polarizabilities in systems exhibiting both relativistic effects and significant electron correlation.
-Building upon our earlier 4c-FNS++LR-CCSD framework, the present approach employs the X2C-based Hamiltonians for reference state construction, along with Cholesky decomposition (CD) to significantly reduce memory requirements.
+Building upon our earlier 4c-FNS++-LR-CCSD framework, the present approach employs the X2C-based Hamiltonians for reference state construction, along with Cholesky decomposition (CD) to significantly reduce memory requirements.
 In the current work, the storage of costly three- and four-index integrals is avoided by generating the required integrals and intermediates on the fly.
-Benchmark investigations reveal that, particularly for large and highly augmented basis sets, the X2CAMF scheme may lead to inconsistencies compared to X2CMP.
-Consequently, the majority of our benchmark calculations are carried out using the X2CMP Hamiltonian.
+Benchmark investigations reveal that, particularly for large and highly augmented basis sets, the X2CAMF scheme may lead to numerical instabilities, which can be avoided by using the X2CMP Hamiltonian.
 The FNS++CD-X2CMP-LR-CCSD method demonstrates excellent agreement with the four-component reference results across a wide range of frequencies and molecular systems, confirming its accuracy and efficiency.
 Two approaches for constructing the FNS++ basis have been examined: one based on a single averaged density obtained from the three Cartesian directions, and another using direction-specific densities for each individual Cartesian component.
 It is observed that the direction-specific approach provides improved accuracy when a very small number of virtual orbitals is retained after truncation.
 However, this improvement comes at a significantly higher computational cost, as it requires repeated ground-state coupled cluster calculations and integral transformations for each direction.
 In contrast, the averaged density approach avoids these redundancies while still delivering reliable results, and is therefore adopted in the present work as a more computationally efficient strategy.